cliffom/openscad-box-with-dividers/README.md

-# Box w/ Dividers

-OpenSCAD script for creating a box (or more accurately, a tray) with or without dividers.
+# Drawer Organization

+OpenSCAD scripts for drawer organization.
+Includes scripts for trays and spacers.

+## Trays

+Trays can be generated of any LxWxH with a defined wall thickness.
+Rows and columns can also be defined to generate a tray with dividers.

 ## Example